psychemedia/storytelling-notes/_macpherson_to_do.md

 *Below the gallows tree.*

 The earliest reference I can find to the lament is in [Scotish Songs, in Two Volumes: Volume the Second](https://digital.nls.uk/special-collections-of-printed-music/archive/90265294), published in 1794, pp. 114-7:
-Printed for J. Johnson (i have seen this referred to as "Johnson's *Museum*") COver page - https://deriv.nls.uk/dcn3/9026/90263916.3.jpg
+Printed for J. Johnson (I have seen this referred to as "Johnson's *Museum*") COver page - https://deriv.nls.uk/dcn3/9026/90263916.3.jpg

 Images and transcriptions on this page, including medium image downloads, may be used under the Creative Commons Attribution 4.0 International Licence unless otherwise stated.
 National Library of Scotland, Glen collection of printed music https://digital.nls.uk/special-collections-of-printed-music/archive/97129438